 Patrick is also the one who left us with the Celtic Cross.
 When he began to evangelize he found that many of the pagans had worshipped the sun and so he incorporated the sun into the Latin Cross, likewise when he met the Druids who worshipped a sacred standing stone, that was marked with a circle, which was symbolic of the moon goddess, he incorporated that also.
 The Celtic Cross is now world famous and revered by all.
-Saint Patrick "Come Back to us" is now the cry of the Irish-his prayers are most urgently needed now as everything seems to be falling apart.

 St Patrick Breast Plate, written by the Saint himself.

 Through a mighty strength, the invocation of the Trinity,

 Of the Creator of Creation.

 Through the strength of Christ's birth with his baptism,